CobeyH/Tandem-Ride-Share/README.md

 To start developing run `npm start`.
 This should open your default browser to the application.
 Change a file and save it and the application should reload.

+## Setting Up Testing
+This project is tested using Cypress.
+The tests can be run locally by linking to the Firebase emulators.

+To begin, create a new service account in the firebase console.
+Add the path to your serviceAccount.json file into your `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

+You will also need the UID of a testing user to authenticate your tests.
+Create a `cypress.env.json` file and add the UID of your user to the `TEST_UID` json key.

+Finally, run `npm run test:emulate` to run the tests using the emulators.

 # License

 We're GPL-3.0 licensed, if you don't like the license in [its full glory](https://github.com/CobeyH/SENG-480A/blob/main/LICENSE), [this](https://choosealicense.com/licenses/gpl-3.0/) is a nice synopsis.